 - 1. To impart fundamental knowledge in handling the equipment / glassware and chemicals in chemistry laboratory. - 2.
 To provide the knowledge in both qualitative and quantitative chemical analysis - 3.
-The student should be conversant with the principles of volumetric analysis - To apply various instrumental methods to analyse the chemical compounds and to improve understanding of theoretical concepts. - 5.
+The student should be conversant with the principles of volumetric analysis - 4.
+To apply various instrumental methods to analyse the chemical compounds and to improve understanding of theoretical concepts. - 5.
 To interpret the theorical concepts in the preparation of new materials like drugs and polymers.

-COURSE OUTCOMES: At the end of the course student will be able to
+COURSE OUTCOMES: After the completion of this course, the student will be able to